 (4) Where, in the opinion of the Council, an instruction given by the Minister fails to give due regard to one or more of the objects of this Act the Council shall so advise the Minister, giving such particularity as the Minister may require, and thereupon if the terms of the instruction given are not agreed, or agreed as amended by the Minister, after consultation between the Minister and the Council, the Council may cause a report on the disagreement to be laid before each House of Parliament.

-[Section 12 amended by No. 28 of 2006 s.
+[Section 12 amended: No. 28 of 2006 s.
 270.]

 13. Powers, and relationship to Council, of CEO